abz2489/scrum-sisters/README.md

 [View the Scrum Sisters live website here](https://scrum-sisters-f6136ef90930.herokuapp.com/)

 # **Introduction**
 Scrum Sisters is an app for users to find women and girls rugby teams in South Wales.
 The app serves as a solution to a problem that I had when finding women's teams in my area.
 There are a wealth of rugby clubs in South Wales, but not all of them have female teams.
 When I was looking for a local team to play for, I found that information I did find was often wrong.
-Scrum Sisters allows users to register an account, with which they can add a team to the database, edit their team's information and delete the team altogether.
-Visitors to the Scrum Sisters website will be able to find teams and view the teams profile only.
+Rugby clubs can are encouraged to register an account and upload all their female teams.
+Visitors to the Scrum Sisters website will be able to find teams and view the teams profile information.

 # **UX/UI**